zkytony/robotdev/spot/docs/Networking.md

     <img src="https://i.imgur.com/sTww4U4.png" width="500px">

 3. The home-page for admin.
-It is the same as user's except for the username and there are a couple additional capabilities.
+It is the same as user's except for the username and there are a couple additional capabilities (User Management and Software Update).

     <img src="https://i.imgur.com/YrFRVLL.png" width="500px">